-Day 4: Lotherton, Nostell.
-To West Yorkshire.
-Lotherton Hall is a charming Edwardian country home with rich collections of paintings, furniture, silver, china, costume and oriental art.
-It is set in beautiful grounds.
+Day 4: Brodsworth, Nostell.
+A Victorian time capsule, Brodsworth is a magnificent Italianate mansion of the 1860s, 'conserved as found' by English Heritage when they took it over thirty years ago.
+The gardens have been restored to splendour.
 Nostell Priory is an architectural treasure by James Paine, leader among second-generation Palladian house architects; Robert Adam modified some interiors.
 A celebrated feature is the unequalled collection of furniture made for the house by Thomas Chippendale, who was born nearby.

-Day 5: Brodsworth, Wentworth Woodhouse.
-A Victorian time capsule, Brodsworth is a magnificent Italianate mansion of the 1860s, 'conserved as found' by English Heritage when they took it over thirty years ago.
-The gardens have been restored to splendour.
+Day 5: Wentworth Woodhouse, Fairfax.
 Wentworth Woodhouse is the largest private house in England and among the most magnificent.
 Despite a complex building history, it is essentially 18th-century Palladian.
 Afflicted by existential threats for 70 years, its future and access to the public were secured only in 2017.
+Some free time in York.
+Fairfax House in York was built in 1745 and is perhaps the best preserved and furnished Georgian town house in Britain.
+Private dinner here.